BenTheElder/site/content/posts/open-source-virtual-background.md

 Hollywood holograms typically have the following properties:

-- washed out / monocrhomatic color, as if done with a bright laser
+- washed out / monochromatic color, as if done with a bright laser
 - scan lines or a grid like effect, as if many beams created the image
 - "ghosting" as if the projection is done in layers or imperfectly reaching the correct distance